h4mmad/stc-pay-react-native-clone/README.md

 - [x] Make transfer to contact button open without tabbar
 - [x] Add transfer to contact header and a chevron to close the screen
 - [x] Adjust the HomeSliderNav so that each group appears alone
-- [ ] complete the add money modal
+- [x] complete the add money modal
-- [ ] fix quick actions account screen
+- [x] fix quick actions account screen
+- [ ] animate the home bottom view so it slides up and down on swipe
+- [ ] learn to add gestures to the home bottom view, check docs on panResponder

 # Learnings